bbgdzxng1/cta608-in-vbi/README.md

 21  | 284 | EIA-608 Line 21
 22  | 285 | Wide-screen Signaling

 This naive script willingly ignores inconveniences like interlaced frames, setup/pedestal, IRE, sine-waves, colorrange, colorspace and plenty more.
 It is _"ones and zeros, baby"_.
-The pixels are either 0 or 255, but the script can be modified to produce 1-254 (SDI legal), or 16-240 (limited), or any value of intensity to simulate setup/pedestal when combined with an HBI.
+The pixels are either 0 or 255, but the script can be modified to produce 1-254 (SDI legal), or 16-240 (limited), or any value of intensity to simulate setup/pedestal when within an HBI.

 ### Timing

-Analog horizontal scanlines do not operate in a currency of _pixels_, they operate in _time_.
+Analog horizontal scanlines do not operate in a currency of _pixels_, they operate in a currency of _time_.
 Fortunately, in _Table 2, Line 21 Waveform Timing_ of the EIA-608 Spec (now free to access), it lists timings relative to the timing of the Data Bit 'D' within the Start Bits.

 Section | Timing
 --- | ---
-Clock Run-In (B) | 6.5 * D (but lets use 7 * D)
+Clock Run-In (B) | 7 * D (could get away with 6.5 * D)
 Clock Run-In to Third Start Bit (C) | 2   * D
 Data Bit (D) | 1   * D
 Data Characters (E) | 16   * D

-That gets us to 26 * D.  Since Clock Run-In needs to be a sinusoidal wave of freqency D to produce `01010101010101`, that needs 14 pixels.
-Thus D need to be a minimum of 2 pixels.
+That gets us to 26 * D.  Clock Run-In needs 7 (or 6.5) cycles of an oscillating wave of freqency D.  If we assume that a digital square-wave is a sufficient approximation of a sine wave, _D needs to be an absolute minimum of 2 pixels to approximate a sinusoidal Clock Run-In cycle with square-waves._

-In "The Closed Captioning Handbook", Gary Robson writes _"The Clock Run-In signal is 7 full cycles of a 0.5034965 MHz sine wave centered around the 25 IRE level, lasting 12.91 ps."_  Robson was a member of the 608 and 708 working group, so we'll use 7*D as the Clock Run-In.

 Section | Pixels (D = 2 pixels)
 --- | ---